 The architects also selected several Vibia fixtures to illuminate the space.
-Suspended in the living room is the LED-powered Flamingo pendant designed by Antoni Arola.
+Suspended in the living room is the LED-powered Flamingo hanging designed by Antoni Arola.
 Recalling a bird in flight, the ethereal form draws the eye upward to the elaborate period carvings adorning the ceiling.

 Flamingo’s black-and-white color scheme nods to the graphic palette of the furnishings and offers a counterpoint to the colorful Spanish-tile floor.
 Its sculptural form hovers overhead and, when illuminated, creates double halos of warm light.